HTenkanen/transx2gtfs/README.md

 ## Features

- - Reads TransXchange xml-files and converts into GTFS feed with all necessary information. according the General Transit Feed Specification.
+ - Reads TransXchange xml-files and converts into GTFS feed with all necessary information according the General Transit Feed Specification.
  - Combines multiple TransXchange files into a single GTFS feed if present in the same folder.
  - Uses multiprocessing to parallelize the conversion process.